ivillarreal444/Semai-Lab-DFIR/Part4.md

-# Semai Lab DFIR: Simulating and Detecting an Attack - Scenario 1: Password Spraying
+# Semai Lab DFIR: Simulating and Detecting an Attack - Scenario 3: Introduction to Malware

 ## Objective

 This DFIR-based home lab project aimed to establish a controlled environment for simulating and detecting various types of cyber attacks.
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system and simulate scenarios from basic learning scenarios to imitating real world scenarios.
-In this part of the project, I will be simulating attack scenarios to gain a better understanding of log analysis.
+In this part of the project, I will be simulating attack scenarios to gain a better understanding of log analysis and threat detection and mitigation.

 ### Skills Learned